joshmaxsilverman/joshmaxsilverman.github.io/_posts/2020-11-1-pumpkin-time.md

 which gives `7` to the left of player $1,$ i.e. player $8.$

+### A win for David S. Pumpkins?

-The second extra credit asks (abandoning the three constraint equations) what is the smallest value of $N$ that will lead to player $1$ winning.
+The second extra credit asks (abandoning the three constraint equations) what is the smallest value of $N$ that will lead to player $1$, i.e. David S. Pumpkins himself, winning.

 Now we have to vary $N$ so we slightly redefine `pumpkin_champ()`: